microsoft/vcpkg-docs/vcpkg/users/binarycaching-troubleshooting.md

 #### Cause 2: The library was built on a different machine than the machine used to consume it.
 One machine created and published the binary package to a remote cache.
 Another machine typically used for development consumed the cached library.
-* Install a C++ compiler locally with the same version as your remote machine's.
-For Visual Studio, you want to use a [fixed version bootstrapper](https://learn.microsoft.com/en-us/visualstudio/releases/2022/release-history#fixed-version-bootstrappers).
+* Use the same C++ compiler version locally as on your remote machine.
+For Visual Studio, consider a [fixed version bootstrapper](https://learn.microsoft.com/en-us/visualstudio/releases/2022/release-history#fixed-version-bootstrappers).
 * Rebuild your dependencies locally for development purposes.
-Test and fix issues later during continuous integration.
+Test and address issues later during continuous integration.

 #### Cause 3: The self-hosted image updated the compiler.
 The underlying image you used to build vcpkg dependencies changed, which updated the compiler version.